UTDallasEPICS/UTDesign-Monitor-Dashboard/README.md

 # Monitor Dashboard

 ## Project Background & Introduction

-UTDesign is a program created by the University of Texas at Dallas (UTD) to provide students with real-world, hands-on experience by collaborating with industry sponsors on engineering and computer science projects.
-Launched in 2009, UTDesign aims to bridge the gap between academic learning and practical application by allowing students to work in teams on projects that solve real industry problems.
-It began as a senior capstone initiative for engineering students and has since expanded to include a variety of disciplines, including computer science and BMEN.
-The mission of UTDesign is to prepare students for the professional world by developing their problem-solving, teamwork, and project-management skills in a practical environment.
-Through partnerships with companies, agencies, and nonprofits, the program also seeks to foster innovation while providing a valuable resource for industry sponsors.
-Ultimately, UTDesign aims to create a mutually beneficial relationship where students gain experience and sponsors receive innovative solutions to their challenges.
 We want to create an easy-to-use and dependable dashboard web app that has an access control list, admin page, etc to add/remove users.
 It should have the capability to display images, videos, and web pages across monitors in SPN.
-It should store previously used "Dashboards" for future use as either shared or private (for each user).
+It should store previously used "Dashboards" for future use.
 It will be able to manage attached devices (Raspberry Pi).
-It should display a list of active devices along with the name of the Dashboard assigned to them on the home page.
-It must allow for editing of existing Dashboards (including the flag for shared/private).
+It should display a list of active devices along with the name of the Dashboard assigned to them on their respective pages.
+It must allow for editing of existing Dashboards.

-### Admin:
+### Admin (has all functionality of users):

   - Ability to view all current users
-  - Ability to add new users
+  - Ability to add new users and admins
-  - Ability to add other admins
   - Ability to remove users
-  - Ability to remove shared dashboards
+  - Ability to remove any dashboard
+  - Ability to edit any dashboard

 ### User:
-  - Allow Users to edit their Dashboard
+  - Allow Users to edit their own Dashboard
+  - Allow Users to view all Dashboards
-  - Allow Users to delete a specific dashboard
+  - Allow Users to delete their own dashboard
   - Allow User to go back to the home page
   - Allow User to make their own dashboard
   - Give Users option to edit their own dashboard